PRABHAT-BANKAI/javascript-boot/day10object/questionObject.md

+1. Create an object to represent your favorite movie.

+Include properties like title, director, year, and genre.

+Add a method to display the movie details.

+2. Create an array of objects to represent products in an e-commerce store.

+Include properties like name, price, and stock.

+Write a loop to display all product details.

 ## 1. Create a Library Object:
    A library needs to store books with their titles and authors.
 Create an object with a method that accepts an array of book titles and their authors, and adds them to the library's collection.
    ```javascript